praveenmandula/BasicWebServer-CPP/README.md

 								OR
   From Command prompt, Navigate to Build output directory, Run - BasicWebServer.exe 8085 ( port num can be configured )

-2) Open Browser -> http://localhost/8085 , Login page will come, First time user please Register, next Login
+2) Open Browser -> http://localhost:8085 , Login page will come, First time user please Register, next Login

-3) Once login succeed, Upload page will get load, you can upload any file and it saves into the Server
+3) Once login succeeded, Upload page will get loaded, you can upload any file and it saves into the Server